-Red Mars may have roads made of yellow brick.
-If not very yellow, then certainly, orange-yellow.
+Red Mars could, one day, have roads made of yellow brick.
+Or orange-yellow bricks.

 The material would be twice as strong as Earthly concrete.
-Plus, it’d be highly recyclable.
-It could be reheated until the sulfur melted, and the entire block became malleable again, so it could be reset into a new form.
+Plus, it’d be highly recyclable because the blocks could be melted down and reset into a new form.